Spectroscopy using a visible photonic lantern at the Subaru telescope: Laboratory characterization and first on-sky demonstration on Ikiiki ({\alpha} Leo) and `Aua ({\alpha} Ori): In-lab characterization

-The graph indicates that the injection efficiency into the PL exhibits a linear relationship with Strehl ratio across all turbulence regimes in the case where high frequency contents are favored in the turbulence simulation.
+The graph indicates that the injection efficiency into the PL exhibits a linear relationship with the Strehl ratio across all turbulence regimes in the case in which high-frequency contents are favored in the turbulence simulation.
 This behavior is similar to the one of the SMF\rev{, and can be explained by the non-sensitivity of the PL (or the SMF) to features at large separations}.
-When the turbulence is dominated by low frequency aberrations, the injection to Strehl relationship remains linear but exhibits a slower decrease in efficiency with the Strehl degradation compared to the high-frequency dominated case.
-In the regime where the turbulence follows a classic Kolmogorov spectrum, the linearity is similar to that observed with low-frequency trends for both AO and ExAO turbulence regimes, until there is a drop in the seeing regime.
-This latter decline is attributed to tip/tilt dominating aberrations, as explained and simulated in \cite{lin2021design}.
+When the turbulence is dominated by low-frequency aberrations, the injection to Strehl relationship remains linear but exhibits a slower decrease in efficiency with the Strehl degradation compared to the high-frequency dominated case.
+In the regime in which the turbulence follows a classic Kolmogorov spectrum, the linearity is similar to that observed with low-frequency trends for both AO and ExAO turbulence regimes, until there is a drop in the seeing regime.
+This latter decline is attributed to tip-tilt dominating aberrations, as is explained and simulated in \cite{lin2021design}.

-This study reveals that the PL behaves similarly to a SMF, in terms of injection efficiency, when high order aberrations dominate.
-In a turbulence regime dominated by lower spatial frequency aberrations, the injection efficiency decreases slower with Strehl ratio degradation.
+This study reveals that the PL behaves similarly to a SMF, in terms of injection efficiency, when high-order aberrations dominate.
+In a turbulence regime dominated by lower-spatial-frequency aberrations, the injection efficiency decreases slower with Strehl ratio degradation.
 In this latter regime, a PL provides higher coupling efficiency than an SMF, especially for Strehl ratios below 0.8.
-In practice, a PL and an SMF will have similar behaviors in the ExAO regime - with an advantage given to the PL \rev{especially} in the presence of small residual tip/tilt.
+In practice, a PL and an SMF will have similar behaviors in the ExAO regime - with an advantage given to the PL \rev{especially} in the presence of small residual tip or tilt.
 In the AO regime, a PL will have a better injection efficiency compared to an SMF.